Floe-Project/Floe/docs/src/develop/library-lua-scripts.md

 ```

 ### `floe.set_attribution_requirement`
-Sets the license information for a particular file or folder.
+Sets the attribution information for a particular audio file or folder.
 It takes 2 parameters: a path to the file or folder whose license information you want to set, and a table of configuration.
-This is useful if your library contains files with different licenses.
-If the path is a folder, the license information will be applied to all files in that folder and its subfolders.
+This is necessary if your library contains samples created by different people (licensed under CC BY, for example).
+If the path is a folder, the attribution requirement will be applied to all audio files in that folder and its subfolders.
 ```lua
 ==sample-library-example-lua:set_attribution_requirement==
 ```